beranradek/artbeams/README.md

 * Simple and rich repository layer for rapid development.
 * Markdown and WYSIWYG editor.
 * Evernote integration.
-* Built with Spring Boot, Scala, Freemarker and Bootstrap.
+* Built with Spring Boot, Kotlin, Freemarker and Bootstrap.

 ## Development